Frequently Asked Questions

 The goal of the new facility is to provide emergency shelter, transitional and supportive housing living in a safe, supportive environment where individuals experiencing homelessness are supported.

-Housing is an essential determinant of health and well-being.
-Stable housing can be an effective tool in providing stability and wellness and an effective pathway to recovery.
-These outcomes are made even more real when informed by culturally appropriate supports and services.
+Housing is an essential determinant of health and well-being, and stable housing is an effective starting point on the pathway to recovery.
+Positive outcomes are even more likely when the approach is informed by culturally appropriate supports and services.
 The proposed facility presents an important opportunity to meet people where they are, and to engage community and cultural supports in building trusting relationships.
-This space will work in complement with existing health and community supports, and where appropriate, public safety measures.
+This space will work to complement, and build upon existing health, treatment and community supports, and where appropriate, public safety measures.

 The new facility will include:

-• Mental health, addiction supports and other health services;
+- Mental health, addiction supports and other health services and treatment;

 The new facility will be located at 264 Hamilton River Road at the former Tree Nursery Site; a large section of Crown Land that is situated near important services and can accommodate the building’s footprint.